Welcome Features News Download Registration Support FAQ Wish list Links

 Trading system toolbox

-SYNTAX iif( EXPRESSION, TRUE_PART, FALSE_PART )
+SYNTAX IIf( EXPRESSION, TRUE_PART, FALSE_PART )

-RETURNS ARRAY
+RETURNS ARRAY or NUMBER

 FUNCTION "Immediate-IF" - a conditional function that returns the value of the second parameter (TRUE_PART) if the conditional expression defined by the first parameter (EXPRESSION) is true; otherwise, the value of third parameter is returned (FALSE_PART).
 Please note that IIF is a function - so the result of evaluation is returned by that function and should be assigned to some variable.
 IIf always evaluates both TRUE_PART and FALSE_PART, even though it returns only one of them.
 Because of this, you should watch for undesirable side effects.
 The following example shows one common error made with IIF function: IIF( condition, result = 7, result = 9 ); // THIS IS WRONG Correct usage is: result = IIF( condition, 7, 9 ); /* 7 or 9 is *returned* and assigned to a variable depending on condition */